EliahKagan/bed/README.md

 <!-- SPDX-License-Identifier: 0BSD -->

-# Text embeddings via OpenAI - basic Python examples
+# Text embeddings via OpenAI - assorted Python examples

 These are some examples of embeddings using OpenAI models.